 There are a few ways to try whiskey:

 Option One: Visit a local bar known for their whiskey selection or buy tickets for a local tasting.
 To taste whiskey this way, you’ll need a decent budget and cab fare for the ride home, unless you’re lucky enough to find an establishment that offers flights in your area.
 While this is as easy as walking in and sitting down at the bar, you’ll still be restricted to what the restaurant carries (about 50-100 spirits on average, some of which will be whiskey) and the knowledge of the staff.
 This can be a great way to familiarize yourself with some of the most well-known whiskey brands and flavors on the market before investing in your own bar.

-Option Two: Try a tasting service such as Flaviar.
-For smaller groups or just someone who wants to continually explore the world of whiskey on their own without the upfront investment, a new subscription service has sprouted up called Flaviar.
+Option Two: Try a tasting service.
+For smaller groups or just someone who wants to continually explore the world of whiskey on their own without the upfront investment.
 It’s the new way to explore and taste craft whiskey (among other spirits) that you may not be able to easily access, and the program eliminates the need to research, select and source the whiskey yourself if you don’t want to.
-Tasting notes are provided and the Flaviar’s FlavorMatch algorithm “learns” your likes and dislikes in order to come up with new spirits to suit your tastes from the 15,000+ spirits in their vault.
+Tasting notes are provided and the algorithms “learn” your likes and dislikes in order to come up with new spirits to suit your tastes from the thousands of spirits.
 It’s basically a whiskey concierge.

 Option Three: Buy a few bottles and host a tasting yourself.
 This can be a fun way to bring together some friends to learn about whiskey together, but it requires the right tools, knowledge, and the budget to do it right.
 We’ll provide a step-by-step guide to hosting your own tasting below, along with a range of suggested bottles for your tasting.
 This approach is great for groups larger than 4.